 Transport: The components are packed in two large crates (100x80x75 centimetres each).
 Total weight is about 200 kilogrammes.
 We are happy to assist with international transportation, please contact us for further detail.

 Set-up: The modules are very simple to assemble.
 No special skills and no tools are required.
 However, two people usually work for 6-8 hours to set-up the exhibition’s six modules.
 Disassembly is somewhat quicker with 4-6 hours.
-For more details, please download the set-up manuals using the PDF button below.

 If you are interested in displaying the exhibition or have any related questions please contact: